romanstr-code/playwright-framework-the-internet/README.md

-# Learn Playwright Test Framework by testing the website -  The Internet
+# Learn Playwright by building a Test Framework and testing the application -  The Internet